MACampbell17/Campbell-Lab/index.md

 ## Research

+The life cycle of perennial plants involves transitions into and out of varous states of dormancy.
+My lab is interested in the genetic response of perennial plants as they transition between different states of dormancy.
+Potato has been a model system and recently the lab has started investigations into dormancy in grapes.

 You can use the [editor on GitHub](https://github.com/MACampbell17/Campbell-Lab/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.